Key Activities

 LaSMMI was officially launched in March 2025 in celebration of World Seagrass Day - Press Release

-The session brought together seagrass researchers and policy partners from Kenya, Tanzania (mainland and Zanzibar), Mozambique, Madagascar, alongside representatives from the Pew Charitable Trusts, SeyCCAT, WIOMSA, and the University of Southampton.
+Ahead of the WIOMSA Scientific Symposium in Mombasa, Kenya in September 2025, the LaSMMI team convened a half‑day coordination meeting to strengthen collaboration and align priorities for 2025–2026.
+The meeting brought together seagrass researchers and policy partners from across the Western Indian Ocean—including Kenya, Tanzania (mainland and Zanzibar), Mozambique, and Madagascar—alongside representatives from the Pew Charitable Trusts, SeyCCAT, WIOMSA, and the University of Southampton, as well as policy partners within each country.

 Contact us